kfmaurice/LoveOAS/README.md

 ```
 We'll get to the settings later in the next chapter.

-If your project is an ASP.NET Core Web Application targeting the fll .NET Framework then you should rather register the filter in the startup class ``Startup.cs``:
+If your project is an ASP.NET Core Web Application targeting the full .NET Framework then you should rather register the filter in the startup class ``Startup.cs``:
 ```c#
 using LoveOAS.NetCore.Filters;
 ...